privacore/helppages-findx/en/findx-homepage.md

-# Make findx my homepage on my computer
+# Make findx your home page
-You can get to findx quickly whenever you open your browser by making findx your homepage.
+You can get to findx quickly whenever you open your browser by making findx your home page.

-## Change your homepage
+## Change your home page

 **Privafox**
 Privafox is our privacy-oriented browser.
-To make findx the homepage for Privafox:
+To make findx the home page for Privafox:
 1. Open a tab with the web page you want to use as your home page.
 2. Drag and drop that tab onto the **home icon**.